The Staff Team

 William is responsible for the marketing, promotion and sponsorship of Cycling Scotland’s projects, services and events, specifically Pedal for Scotland.

-Mark is responsible for the National Assessment of Local Authority Cycling Policy, the Cycling Scotland Conference, and the Making Cycling Mainstream programme.
-Mark is the key contact regarding the Cycling Action Plan for Scotland (CAPS).
+Jennifer is responsible for the National Assessment of Local Authority Cycling Policy, the Cycling Scotland Conference, and the Making Cycling Mainstream programme.
+Jennifer is the key contact regarding the Cycling Action Plan for Scotland (CAPS).

-Supports the coordination of Bikeability Scotland training nationwide, by working with key networks and delivery partners to ensure as many Scottish schoolchildren as possible receive multi-stage on-road cycle training in line with the national standard.
+David supports the coordination of Bikeability Scotland training nationwide, by working with key networks and delivery partners to ensure as many Scottish school children as possible receive multi-stage on-road cycle training in line with the national standard.

 Caroline Hammond – Development Officer